**Alt Text:** Three men sit around a table having a discussion in an open office space with desks, computers, and a laptop displaying code.

 Insuring Your Business By Opening An LLC

-If you're a owner, setting up an LLC (Limited Liability Company) can help protect your assets against any legal or financial risk associated with your business.
-An LLC offers liability protection for its members – meaning that if the company is sued, its assets won't be at risk.
-This type of entity also allows members to take advantage of certain tax deductions and offers more flexibility in how profits are distributed.
-In addition to incorporating, it's important to make sure that you have the right insurance policies in place so that you're adequately covered.
-The main advantages of setting up an LLC are limited liability and pass-through taxation.
+If you’re a small business owner, setting up an LLC (Limited Liability Company) can help protect your assets against any legal or financial risk associated with your business.
+An LLC offers liability protection for its members – meaning that if the company is sued, its assets won’t be at risk.
+This type of entity also allows members to use certain tax deductions and offers more flexibility in how profits are distributed.
+We have to point out that to incorporating, it’s important to ensure that you have the right insurance policies in place so that you’re adequately covered.
+The main advantages of are limited liability and pass-through taxation.

-• Limited liability means that any debts or obligations incurred by the company in the course of doing business do not affect a member's assets (such as their bank accounts).
+• Limited liability means that any debts or obligations incurred by the company during doing business do not affect a member’s assets (such as their bank accounts).

 • Pass-through taxation allows business income to be taxed at the individual level, rather than being taxed twice (once when the money is earned and again when it is distributed among members).